Learning

 Coming Soon

-Created in partnership with Agncy, our illustrated Youth + Family Booklet offers young people and their families accessible information about Triennial artworks, space to reflect and draw, and prompts to imagine their own public art.
-It’s available in print at the Triennial Hub and as a free download on our website in English, Spanish, and Haitian Creole.
+Created in partnership with Agncy, our illustrated Youth + Family Activity Guide offers young people and their families accessible information about Triennial artworks, space to reflect and draw, and prompts to imagine their own public art.
+Designed and tested with youth and their families, this guide is available in print at the Triennial Hub and as a free download on our website in English, Spanish, and Haitian Creole.